PriyashaPrasad/SQL-Project-Queries/README.md

 # SQL-Project-Queries
-These SQL queries are solutions to projects in the Code Academy Data Science course
+These SQL queries are solutions to projects in the Codecademy Analyze data with SQL course